JelindoGames/UnityVisualScriptingTutorials/Tutorials/4_ConnectingVisualScriptingWithC#.md

 - Sometimes, it's simpler to express logic through C# code than through visual scripting.
 - In general, it's good practice to separate lower-level operations from higher-level operations.

-Fortunately, we can call C# scripts from our visual scripting graphs - and the process is very similar to what we already covered in [Part 2](2_GraphsNodesAndFlow.md).
+Fortunately, we can call C# scripts from our visual scripting graphs--and the process is very similar to what we already covered in [Part 2](2_GraphsNodesAndFlow.md).

 ## Calling a C# Script From a Graph